baadrdeen/prisma_sase_config/README.md

 3. **Customize the Template**: Continue to modify the rest of the template, adding variables and loops as needed to accommodate the dynamic aspects of your configuration.

-4. **Save the Template**: Once you have replaced all the necessary values with Jinja2 placeholders, save the file with a `.jinja2` extension (e.g., `template.jinja2`).
+4. **Save the Template**: Once you have replaced all the necessary values with Jinja2 placeholders, save the file as `template.jinja2` with a `.jinja2` extension.

 By following these steps, you will have a Jinja2 template that can be used to generate YAML configuration files for different branches with varying site information.